University of North Carolina academic-athletic scandal: Accusations by Rashad McCants

 On June 6, 2014, the ESPN program Outside the Lines broadcast an interview with Rashad McCants, who was a starter on the North Carolina basketball team that won the 2005 NCAA championship, in which McCants claimed to have taken phony classes and had tutors write his classwork.
 However, all sixteen other members of the 2005 team released a statement which disputed McCants's account.
 Additionally, coach Roy Williams, separately interviewed by the same program, disputed McCants's claims.
 In contrast, in a noted 2004 interview with television station WRAL, McCants compared attending UNC with being in jail.

 Interviewed again on Outside the Lines on June 11, McCants stood by his claims about his academic experience at North Carolina.
 He also called on his fellow members of the 2004–05 basketball team to release their university transcripts because, in his opinion, "the truth is there in the transcripts" regarding bogus classes.

 University officials contacted McCants via mail and text message in the days following ESPN's initial interview with McCants, because McCants expressed "knowledge of potential NCAA rule violations involving the University of North Carolina," according to a letter signed by the athletics director of compliance.
 However, McCants had not responded as of July 7, nor had he discussed his claims with the NCAA, according to the Associated Press.
+Investigators for the Wainstein Report, released in October 2014, also noted that no evidence had been produced by McCants that substantiated his claims.

 Actions by the university

 Wainstein Report (2014)

 In February 2014, the university hired Kenneth L. Wainstein, a former official in the United States Department of Justice, to conduct an independent investigation.

-On October 22, 2014, the report was released reporting that for 18 years, at least 3,100 students took "nonexistent" classes, saying, "These counselors saw the paper classes and the artificially high grades they yielded as key to helping some student-athletes remain eligible."
+On October 22, 2014, the report was released reporting that for 18 years, at least 3,100 students enrolled in what were described as "paper" classes, which were independent study classes that had no faculty involvement.
+The report conveyed that "counselors saw the paper classes and the artificially high grades they yielded as key to helping some student-athletes remain eligible."
 The report named both Julius Nyang'oro and Debbie Crowder as facilitators of the practice.